ohinder/large-scale-LP-test-problems/README.md

 Repository for generating large-scale LP test instances for PDLP MPC paper.

-More examples and documentation will be added in the near future.

 # Creating the test instances

 To create small versions of the problem instances (for testing) run: